dumpeldown/tgtg_telegram_notifier/README.md

 - 🔄 **Automatic Monitoring**: Can be scheduled to run periodically
 - 💰 **Detailed Offers**: Shows price, savings, pickup times, and location
 - 🔒 **Secure**: Credentials stored locally and never shared
+- 🚫 **Duplicate Prevention**: Never get notified twice for the same offer
+- 🗄️ **SQLite Database**: Tracks sent notifications automatically
+- 🕐 **Smart Scheduling**: Perfect for cron jobs and automated monitoring

+## 🚫 Duplicate Prevention

+The system uses a SQLite database to track all sent notifications and prevents duplicate alerts for the same offer.
+This means:

+- ✅ **Same offer, same pickup time**: Only notified once
+- ✅ **Different pickup times**: Notified for each new time slot
+- ✅ **Automatic cleanup**: Old records are cleaned up after 7 days
+- ✅ **Perfect for scheduling**: Safe to run every 30 minutes without spam

+### Database Features

+- **Automatic tracking**: No setup required
+- **Smart deduplication**: Based on store, item, and pickup time
+- **Cleanup management**: Automatically removes old records
+- **Monitoring tools**: Built-in database statistics and management

 ## 📋 Setup Instructions